ffrouin/suspicious/INSTALL.md

 sudo apt-get install gunzip

-Our Makefile provide maxmind geoip deployment feature if you use "maxmind" as arg.
+Our Makefile provides maxmind geoip deployment feature if you use "maxmind" as arg.
 Libs will be deployed in /usr/lib/maxmind.
 If you change this path, please update backend/collectors/geoiplookup.conf file in order suspicious to use your path instead of /usr/lib/maxmind.